The sweet spot for the budget-conscious

 Our Econobox is suitable for budding enthusiasts, but its budget only allows for so many goodies.
 That budget gets doubled for our mid-range build, allowing us to assemble a pretty powerful box while keeping the total cost close to a grand.

-We're selecting Western Digital's Caviar SE16 500GB hard drive over the Seagate alternative for the same reasons as in our Econobox: the WD drive is simply cheaper, quieter, and faster.
-We don't think Seagate's five-year warranty is enough to tip the odds in favor of Seagate's Barracuda 7100.11 500GB.
-Again, though, we've featured the Seagate drive in our alternatives for this system.
+500GB hard drives have dropped significantly in price since our last system guide, so we've gone with one of Western Digital's Caviar SE16 500GB drives for this build.
+We're selecting it over the Seagate alternative for the same reason as in our Econobox: the WD drive is simply cheaper, quieter, and faster, and we don't think the five-year warranty is enough to tip the odds in favor of Seagate's Barracuda 7100.10 500GB.
+Again, though, we've featured the Seagate drive as an alternative.

-On the optical front, we're sticking with the Samsung SH-S203B, a decent DVD burner that should be a good match for this system.
+On the optical front, we're sticking with the Samsung SH-S183L.
+It's a fine DVD burner that should be a good match for this system.